merative/acd-containers/src/pages/installing/installing.md

 The pull secret consists of an API key or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

-Before setting up the pull secret, verify the entitled registry key or apikey can access the entitled registry.
+Before setting up the pull secret, verify the entitlement key or API key can access the entitled registry.

 Example (Docker with IBM API key):